Islamic Revolutionary Guard Corps

-As of 2024, the IRGC had at least 250,000 total personnel.
-The IRGC Navy is now Iran's primary force exercising operational control over the Persian Gulf.
-The IRGC's Basij, a paramilitary volunteer militia, has about 90,000 active personnel.
+As of 2024, the IRGC had approximately 125,000 total personnel.
+The IRGC Navy is now Iran's primary force exercising operational control over the Persian Gulf, serving as a de facto coast guard.
+The IRGC's Basij, a paramilitary volunteer militia, has a further approximately 90,000 active personnel.
 It operates a media arm, known as "Sepah News" within Iran.
-On 16 March 2022, it adopted a new independent branch called the "Command for the Protection and Security of Nuclear Centres" involved with Iran's nuclear programme.
+On 16 March 2022, it adopted a new independent branch called the "Command for the Protection and Security of Nuclear Centres" involved with Iran's nuclear program.
+Currently, the IRGC is designated as a terrorist organization by Australia, Bahrain, Canada, Ecuador, Paraguay, Saudi Arabia, Sweden and the United States.

-Originating as an ideological militia, the IRGC has taken a greater role in nearly every aspect of Iranian politics and society.
-Reuters opined in 2019 that "It is also an industrial empire with political clout"; the branch's expanded social, political, military, and economic role under Mahmoud Ahmadinejad—especially during the 2009 presidential election and the suppression of post-election protests—has led many Western analysts to argue that it has surpassed even the country's Shia Islamic clerical system in terms of political power.
+Originating as an ideological militia, the IRGC has taken on a growing role in nearly every aspect of Iranian politics, economics (including energy and food industries) and society.
+In 2010, BBC News described the organization as a "business empire".
+In 2019, Reuters described it as "an industrial empire with political clout".
+IRGC's expanded social, political, military, and economic role under Mahmoud Ahmadinejad—especially during the 2009 presidential election and the suppression of post-election protests—has led many Western analysts to argue that it has surpassed even the country's ruling clerical class in terms of political power.

-Since 2019, Hossein Salami has served as the IRGC's incumbent commander-in-chief.
+From 2019 to 2025, Hossein Salami served as the IRGC's incumbent commander-in-chief.
+He was killed along with numerous senior officers during the wave of Israeli strikes launched on 13 June 2025.